-A Corporate profile
+I Corporate profile

 The Ashoka Highways (Durg) Limited, the Company, is a Special Purpose Vehicle (SPV) incorporated on 15th March 2007 under the provisions of the Companies Act 1956 by Ashoka Buildcon Limited, in pursuance of the contract with National Highway Authority Limited (NHAI) to design, engineering, finance, construction, operation and maintenance of End of Durg Bypass -Chhatisgarh / Maharashtra Border Section from km 322.400 to km 405.000 of NH-6 under NHDP Phase IIIA on Build, Operate and Transfer (BOT) basis.
 The concession period is 20 (Twenty) Years including Construction period of 30 (Thirty) Months.
-The construction of the entire project has been sub-contracted to the parent company Ashoka Buildcon Limited as an EPC contractor.
+The construction of the entire project has been sub-contracted to the parent company Ashoka Buildcon

-The financial statements were authorised for issue in accordance with a resolution of the directors on May 21, 2022
+The financial statements were authorised for issue in accordance with a resolution of the directors on May 11, 2023.

-B Significant Accounting Policies
+II Significant Accounting Policies